LinusSee/game_of_life/README.md

 - Survival: An alive cell with 2 or 3 neighbours stays alive
   - Case1: An alive cell with 2 neighbours stays alive
   - Case2: An alive cell with 3 neighbours stays alive
+  - Case1: A dead cell with 2 neighbours remains dead
 - Revival: A dead cell with exactely 3 neighbours will become alive
   - Case1: A dead cell with exactely 3 neighbours will become alive
 - Overpopulation: An cell with > 3 alive neighbours will be dead